AKCodeDev/AKTerminal/README.md

 "Tools" stands for function sets and misc things.

 If you can't find any words above in a file, it means it's an normal class.

+## AKML
+AKML is a kind of markup language for defining images and sprites.

+It's grammar is like this:

+[AKML version]

+a   [label name]

+    [its content]

+    [another part of its content]

+    [yet another part of its content]

+a   [another label name]

+...

+Between each content line there is a line break added.

 ## Credits
 Developing by AKCodeDev.